designerkamal/obopay.github.io/obopay-payment-sdk-web.md

 There is one time business registration process.
 Following information is needed from the business

-    kycStatusUpdateUrl: Obopay posts KYC check response at this url. publicKey         : A public RSA key that is used to encrypt
+    kycStatusUpdateUrl: Obopay posts KYC check response at this url. publicKey         : A public RSA key that is used to encrypt response from Obopay.
-                        response from Obopay.
                         This key can be a self-signed RSA key-pair, where private key is adequately protected by business.
+This key-pair is also used when business server needs to contact Obopay servers.

 As part of registration, business is issued a `businessRegistrationId`.
 This id is used by Obopay to identify a business in it’s system.